Dracula (2025 French film)

-Dracula: A Love Tale (or simply Dracula) is a 2025 English-language French gothic romance and romantic fantasy film, written and directed by Luc Besson, based on the 1897 novel Dracula by Bram Stoker.
-It stars Caleb Landry Jones as the eponymous character, alongside Christoph Waltz and Zoë Bleu.
-It was theatrically released in France on July 30, 2025, by SND and is scheduled for a wide theatrical release in North America on February 6, 2026.
+Dracula (or Dracula: A Love Tale in select countries) is a 2025 English-language French Gothic romantic fantasy film, written and directed by Luc Besson, based on the 1897 novel Dracula by Bram Stoker.
+It stars Caleb Landry Jones as Dracula, alongside Christoph Waltz and Zoë Bleu.
+It was theatrically released in France on 30 July 2025, by SND and had a wide theatrical release in North America on 6 February 2026.
+The film received mixed critical reviews and positive reviews from audiences, and has currently grossed $42.4 million worldwide on a budget of $52 million.
+The film received financial support from the CNC.

 Plot

+The film opens in 1480 AD in Eastern Europe where Prince Vlad of Wallachia lives with his wife, Princess Elisabeta.
+Vlad and Elisabeta are deeply in love and their relationship is the most important thing in his life.

+Vlad is called away to fight the Ottoman Army, who are threatening his kingdom.
+Before leaving he visits his priest and makes one request, that he will fight in God’s name if he does one thing for Vlad, spare his wife because he cannot go on without her.

+Whilst away Elisabeta goes riding outside the castle and is ambushed.
+Vlad rushes to her aid but is however too late, and the princess dies.
+Overcome with grief Prince Vlad renounces God and states that “until he brings me back my wife, my life no longer belongs to him.”
+This act ultimately turns him into Dracula.

-Prince Vladimir of Wallachia renounces God and becomes Dracula after the death of his wife Elisabeta during a battle with the Ottomans.
-Over the centuries, Dracula attempts to track down the reincarnation of his wife, creating vampiric agents to assist in his search and developing a perfume designed to lure women to him.
+Over the next four centuries, Dracula attempts to track down the reincarnation of his wife, creating vampiric agents to assist in his search and developing a perfume designed to lure women to him.

-Four hundred years later, while negotiating a real estate transaction with the Parisian solicitor Jonathan Harker, Dracula discovers that Harker's fiancée Mina is the reincarnation he seeks.
-After imprisoning Harker in his castle, Dracula reinvigorates himself with the blood of nuns and heads to Paris in time for the centenary of the French Revolution.
-With the help of Maria, one of his vampiric followers, Dracula tracks Mina down and, destroying the perfume, reminds her of her past life as Elisabeta and takes her back to Wallachia, where she begs him to turn her into a vampire in order to live eternally by his side.
+Four hundred years later, in 1889, while negotiating a real estate transaction with the Paris-based solicitor Jonathan Harker, Dracula discovers that Harker's fiancée Mina is the reincarnation he seeks.
+After imprisoning Harker in his castle with his gargoyle henchmen, Dracula reinvigorates himself with the blood of nuns and heads to Paris, France, in time for the centenary of the French Revolution.

+With the help of a vampiric follower called Maria, Dracula tracks Mina down and rekindles their love by galavanting across Paris and reawakening her memories by playing the tune from the old music box he’d once given her.
+Mina asks Dracula to change her into a vampire so she can spend eternity with him, and the two travel back to Dracula's castle.

-An expeditionary force led by an unnamed priest and Harker lays siege to Dracula's castle.
-During the battle, Dracula is confronted by the priest, who urges him to repent of his ways lest he condemn Mina to eternal damnation.
-Dracula allows himself to be staked by the priest and disintegrates in Mina's arms after declaring his love for her.
+Harker escapes and seeks an occultist priest and his associates, who conduct an investigation to locate and kill Dracula.
+They lay siege to Dracula's castle and Dracula is confronted by the priest, who urges him to repent of his ways lest he condemn Mina to eternal damnation.
+Dracula allows himself to be staked by the priest and disintegrates in Mina's arms after declaring his eternal love for her.